 I can’t disagree, after all, they’re designed for performance first, aesthetic second.
 And while we’ve come a long way in the aesthetic appeal of the on-court crep, history shows us the ugly past our present has left behind.

 And while we do understand that tastes, designs and trends change, we also like to look back and give a fair roasting to designs that have aged badly — like we somehow could have done it better.

 So we’ve gone back through the archives for you, found the worst basketball sneakers we could remember and packed it into one concise, definitive guide to the worst basketball sneakers ever made.

 30. BBB Zo2 (2017)

 I know we just said old designs that have aged badly, but this hit the market as a 90-year old veteran.
 Shapeless, unimaginative, a straight rip off of adidas and Nike and likely designed by Big Baller LaVar himself — this is hideous.

 29. British Knight Kings SL (1988)

-There’s a reason British Knights was left behind in the 19802 — and here’s a good reason why.
-If you can’t tell, the Kings SL greatly rips off the Air Jordan 3 and the Air Tech Challenge II.
-No shape, no flexibility, no wow factor.
+There’s a reason British Knights was left behind in the 1980s — and here’s a good reason why.
+If you can’t tell, the Kings SL greatly rips off the Air Jordan 3 and the Air Tech Challenge II at the same time.
+But they did so by removing the shape and flexibility.
 Add to that a back that sits up straighter than a well-behaved student and you’ve got yourself a certified brick.